thomas-haslwanter/scikit-kinematics/README.rst

 MARG Systems
 ------------
-- imus.calc_QPos ...
+- imus.analytical ...
 Calculate orientation and position, from angular velocity and linear acceleration
-- imus.kalman_quat ...
+- imus.kalman ...
 Calculate orientation from IMU-data using an Extended Kalman Filter.

 - imus.IMU ...
 Class for working with data from IMUs
     - imus.IMU.calc_orientation ... calculate orientation
     - imus.IMU.calc_position ... calculate position
     - imus.IMU.setData ... set the properties of an IMU-object
-- imus.MadgwickAHRS ...
+- imus.Madgwick ...
 Class for calculating the 3D orientation with the Madgwick-algorithm
-- imus.MahonyAHRS ...
+- imus.Mahony ...
 Class for calculating the 3D orientation with the Mahony-algorithm

 Markers
 =======

 Analysis of signals from video-based marker-recordings of 3D movements

-- markers.analyze3Dmarkers ...
+- markers.analyze_3Dmarkers ...
 Kinematic analysis of video-basedrecordings of 3D markers
-- markers.movement_from_markers ...
+- markers.find_trajectory ...
 Calculation of joint-movements from 3D marker positions

 Quaternions
 ===========